Share

 The Creator engineered a wonder of architecture in the humble horseshoe crab.
 Nine eyes, including two compound eyes, guide it through the sea.
 The telson, or tail, steers the crab while swimming and rights the crab when it gets flipped upside down.
 Book gills do double duty as respiratory and propulsion organs.
 Six pairs of legs are used for moving food to the mouth, swimming, walking, and even sensing the water chemistry.

 Drug companies harvest the crabs, extract their blood, and return them (still living) to the sea.
 Horseshoe crab blood is incredibly effective at clotting at the first sign of toxic bacteria, so scientists use a chemical in the blood to test all injectable drugs for contamination.
-You can read more about the so-called primitive yet advanced immune system of horseshoe crabs here.

 The other spectacle on this 8' x 5' rock, the trail the crab made before dying, truly sets this fossil apart.
 How could this delicate trackway have been preserved?
 The fossil was found in Schernfeld quarry, near Solnhofen, Germany, an area famous for fossils of delicate body parts.
 Archeopteryx was discovered there, and jellyfish, beetles, dragonflies, and many other creatures are also well preserved in the limestone.